 We have Eduroam throughout the building, as well as ethernet ports around the computers and desks.

 The staircases at either end of the floor lead up to the middle floor, where the main library exit is (for those with accessibility requirements the exit is via the lower floor entrance).
 This floor contains the self-issue machine, exhibition display cases, and the staff offices.
 The books on this floor cover philosophy, religion and the social sciences (100-399, except for 300-309), and history (930-999).
-Click here for a 360° panoramic view of the inside of the library from the first floor.

 From here the staircases lead up to the upper floor, where the languages (400-499) and literature (800-899) books are kept.
 This floor is also home to the room dedicated to sociology and women's studies (300-309), and the locked Briggs Room, where our special collections live.